ozcodex/notepad/install.md

 ## Graphical Inferface

-To have a working graphical interface, xfce4 was installed, with minimal adittional software, then manually installed the needed packages and run the following configurations:
+To have a working graphical interface, xfce4 was installed, with minimal adittional software, then manually installed the packages listed below.

+## Touchpad config
+disabled while typing was enabled by default.
+`xinput` to list devices and get the device id (12 in this case) `xinput list-props 12` to get all the settings available (322 is the one i was looking for) `xinput set-prop 12 322 0`  disable the setting

+## Disable suspend and hibernate buttons
+xfconf-query -c xfce4-session -np '/shutdown/ShowSuspend' -t 'bool' -s 'false' xfconf-query -c xfce4-session -np '/shutdown/ShowHibernate' -t 'bool' -s 'false'

+Installed apps:

 * wicd: to manage the wireless connections
 * xfce4-battery-plugin